ernohanninen/trajectory_inference_pipeline/README.md

 # Pipeline for identifying the underlying biological processes of the inferred trajectory
-This is a trajectory inference pipeline, which first constructs a trajectory with either Palantir or Slingshot, then identifies the genes associated to each inferred trajectory lineage, and finally runs GSEA and Enrichr to the lineage associated genes.
+This is a trajectory inference pipeline, which first constructs a trajectory with either Palantir or Slingshot, then identifies the genes associated with each inferred trajectory lineage, and finally runs GSEA and Enrichr to the lineage-associated genes.

 ## Description of the pipeline
-The pipeline is a nextflow (21.10.6) based pipeline that combines scripts written in R (4.1.3) and Python (3.8.13).
-The trajectory inference methods of the pipeline are chosen based on a comparison study of different trajectory methods.
-Slingshot (R package, 2.2.0), Palantir (Python package, 1.0.1), Paga from Scanpy (Python package, 1.9.1)  and Monocle3 (R package, 1.0.0) trajectory methods was compared to see, which of these works best with the used data.
-Out of the methods Slingshot, Palantir and Paga was included to this pipeline, but the downstream analysis in the pipeline is limited only for the trajectories inferred from Slingshot and Palantir methods.
-The data we used in this study didn’t have developmental trajectories, instead with trajectory inference methods we were looking for continuous cell states.
+The pipeline is a Nextflow (21.10.6) based pipeline that combines scripts written in R (4.1.3) and Python (3.8.13).
+The trajectory inference methods of the pipeline were chosen based on a comparison study of different trajectory methods.
+Slingshot (R package, 2.2.0), Palantir (Python package, 1.1.0), Paga from Scanpy (Python package, 1.9.1), and Monocle3 (R package, 1.0.0) trajectory methods was compared to see, which of these works best with the data used.
+Out of the methods Slingshot, Palantir and Paga were included in this pipeline, but the downstream analysis in the pipeline is limited only to the trajectories inferred from Slingshot and Palantir methods.
+The data I used in this study didn’t have developmental trajectories, instead with trajectory inference methods I was trying to identify continuous cell states.

-For the inferred Slingshot and Palantir trajectories the pipeline uses two different approaches to identify the genes associated to a particular trajectory lineage.
-For the inferred Slingshot trajectory, associationTest function from tradeSeq (R package, 1.8.0) is used to identify the genes associated to the trajectory lineage.
-For the inferred Palantir trajectory, spearmanr function from  scipy (Python package, 1.8.1) is used to run Spearman correlation to identify the genes that correlates with the trajectory lineage.
-To identify the biological processes underlying the trajectory lineage the pipeline contains scripts for GSEA and Enrichr analysis from gseapy (Python package, 0.10.8).
+For the inferred Slingshot and Palantir trajectories, the pipeline uses two different approaches to identify the genes associated with a particular trajectory lineage.
+For the inferred Slingshot trajectory, associationTest function from tradeSeq (R package, 1.8.0) is used to identify the genes associated with a trajectory lineage.
+For the inferred Palantir trajectory, spearmanr function from  scipy (Python package, 1.8.1) is used to run Spearman correlation to identify the genes that correlate with a trajectory lineage.
+To identify the biological processes underlying the lineage the pipeline contains scripts for GSEA and Enrichr analysis from gseapy (Python package, 0.10.8).

 ## Usage of the pipeline
 Setup the pipeline: